flytbase/flytdocs/source/docs/FlytOS/Developers/BuildingCustomApps/OnboardCPP.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 FlytOS comes with pre-installed Demo apps which can be executed to do simple navigation tasks.
-All the sample applications can be found on our `github`_.
+All the sample applications can be found on our `github repository <https://github.com/flytbase/flytsamples>`_.

-..
-Below is a demo `youtube video <https://www.youtube.com/watch?v=rKUt884XtNg>`_ about how to execute a built-in demo-app in FlytSim.

-.. ..  youtube:: rKUt884XtNg
-..     :aspect: 16:9
-..     :width: 100%

 Demo App 1
 ----------

 This demo app makes the drone takeoff, move in a square trajectory of side length 5m and land once the entire mission is over.

-..
-Below is a demo `youtube video <https://www.youtube.com/watch?v=z36zvRfn58U&feature=youtu.be>`_ of the same app when run on :ref:`FlytSim <about_flytsim>`.

-.. ..  youtube:: z36zvRfn58U
-..     :aspect: 16:9
-..     :width: 100%

 Below is a demo `youtube video <https://www.youtube.com/watch?v=lwKZXkzkM80>`_ of the same app when run on :ref:`FlytPOD <about_flytpod_pro>`.